getty-zig/getty.so/docs/user-guide/tutorial/serializers.md

 null
 ```

-And there we go!

-We've made our initial `Serializer` implementation from before, but now with a bit of context!
+And there we go, our initial `Serializer` implementation from before!

 ??? tip "Method Reuse"